Betrayal Trauma Recovery + Treatment for Infidelity

 The discovery of sexually compulsive behavior can leave you with mixed emotions.
 It is common to feel hurt, confused, scared, ashamed, angry, dissociated, manipulated, and sad.
 Betrayed partners often struggle to decide if they should stay with their partner, given the betrayal and nature of addiction as a disease.

 Partners of sex addicts can potentially benefit from betrayal trauma recovery.
 Working with a therapist trained to navigate the complexities of sex addiction can provide couples experiencing betrayal trauma a path forward toward healing.

 The pain of betrayal trauma can leave you feeling isolated.
 Support groups can offer a source of community and support while healing.

 The many layers of betrayal trauma are real, and your experience is valid and deserves attention.
 While you may find yourself holding it all together for the sake of the kids, or while your partner goes to treatment, prioritizing your own path of healing is of utmost importance at the start of your much-deserved journey to healing.

 How Do I Begin Betrayal Trauma Recovery?

 No one asks to be betrayed.
 You may feel resentful at the very thought of entering into treatment.
-But taking the step to heal from betrayal trauma is a gift for yourself.
-Whether you are healing on your own or with your partner, asking for help can help a you explore, and better understand, why the betrayed happened and how to move forward from the trauma inflicted.
+But taking the step to begin the recovery process is a gift for yourself.
+Whether you are healing on your own or with your partner, asking for help can help a you explore, and better understand, why the betrayed happened, identify any potential betrayal blindness, and learn how to move forward from the trauma inflicted.